aristov/htmlmodule/README.md

 [![NPM](https://img.shields.io/npm/l/htmlmodule)](https://raw.githubusercontent.com/aristov/htmlmodule/master/LICENSE)

 HtmlModule is a library for creating UI.

-It's inspired by React and based on the same ideas.
+It implements the "State model" approach (first introduced by React) and provides a convenient object-oriented API with a JavaScript-compatible syntax.

 ## Main Features

 - The power of OOP
-- Convenient JS-compatible syntax
+- No JSX, but convenient JS-compatible syntax
+- API to build your own high-level components
 - Cross-platform, can be used in NodeJS and in the browser
-- API to build your own high-level components
-- Automatic className generation
-- No extra markup in the result HTML
-- Small footprint, 6KB after gzip
+- Small footprint, 7KB after gzip

 ## Documentation